 Provided an LLP carries on a trade or a profession and is not simply an investment vehicle, it is tax transparent - that is, the LLP itself is not taxed on its income or capital gains.
-Instead the members are taxed on their shares of the LLPs' profits and gains, just as partners in a partnership are currently taxed.
+Instead, the members are taxed on their shares of the LLPs' profits and gains, just as partners in a partnership are currently taxed.

 Up until 6 April 2014, all members of an LLP were taxed as self-employed individuals.
-However, from 6 April 2014, certain members (mainly those receiving a fixed profit share) are now required to be taxed as employees with PAYE and Class 1 National Insurance Contributions ('EEs and 'ERs) being payable on their remuneration from the LLP.
+However, from 6 April 2014, certain members (mainly those deemed to be receiving a salary) are now required to be taxed as employees with PAYE and Class 1 National Insurance Contributions ('EEs and 'ERs) being payable on their remuneration from the LLP.